 The Veil and the Hair

-The first letter to the Corinthians asks that, in the assembly at prayer, the woman have her head veiled and the man his head uncovered, with an appeal to the length of the hair.
-The passage is puzzling because it rests on the customs of a vanished world.
-To understand it, one must first know what these signs meant at the time.
+In the first letter to the Corinthians, Paul asks that, in the assembly at prayer, the woman have her head veiled and the man his head uncovered, with an appeal to the length of the hair.
+These signs belonged to the customs of a time, where they spoke of the dignity of woman and the order received from God.

 The veil and the shaved head